CULTURE TV & Series

 A continuation of the taste for the fantastic

-Si The Boroughs Although it has no official connection to Hawkins and the Upside Down, the series nevertheless falls within a similar tradition: that of a fantasy rooted in everyday life, where ordinary characters find themselves confronted with the inexplicable.
+Although The Boroughs has no official connection to Hawkins and the Upside Down, the series nevertheless falls within a similar tradition: that of a fantasy rooted in everyday life, where ordinary characters find themselves confronted with the inexplicable.

 Netflix is thus banking on a new hybrid narrative, on the border between horror, drama and humor, without directly extending the universe of its most iconic series.